 (9) What does the ICCL Guide state about Irish Schools

 (9)(a) “Do I have a right to share rooms with students of the same gender as me on school trips?

-ICCL Guide Page 121 (Direct Quote from Guide)

 “There is no official guidance on sharing rooms with other students on school trips.
 However, your school may have its own policy covering school trips and tours.
 This may include parental or guardian consent forms and the allocation of shared sleeping arrangements.

 Your parent(s) or guardian(s) will be asked to consent to any overnight tour you go on and they should speak directly with the relevant teacher about your sleeping arrangements.
 Your school should support you to stay where you feel most comfortable and safe — with students of the same gender as yourself, or otherwise, depending on your needs.”

+ICCL Guide Page 121

-(9)(b) Do I have a right to use bathrooms and changing facilities that match my gender identity? ( ICCL Guide Page 122)
+(9)(b) Do I have a right to use bathrooms and changing facilities that match my gender identity?

 ‘There is no specific provision in Irish law concerning the use of bathrooms and changing rooms according to a person’s gender identity.
 However, as a trans student you should be able to access toilets and changing facilities that correspond with your gender identity.